opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 Ram claimed that the above allotments and transfers were carried out without his knowledge or consent.

 19     By 2006, Ram and Navin were at loggerheads.
 The reasons were in dispute.
 Amongst others, Ram claimed that during a quarrel sometime in 2001 over matters relating to Evergreen’s business, Navin threw a punch at him.
-Mrs Ram managed to pull Ram away and Navin’s punch landed on a glass window, breaking the glass.[\[note: 19\]](#Ftn_19) Subsequently, Ram’s younger daughter, Kalpana Binani (“Kalpana”), and her husband, Braj Binani (“Braj”) stepped in to mediate.[\[note: 20\]](#Ftn_20) Navin denied throwing the punch at Ram.
+Mrs Ram managed to pull Ram away and Navin’s punch landed on a glass window, breaking the glass.[^19] Subsequently, Ram’s younger daughter, Kalpana Binani (“Kalpana”), and her husband, Braj Binani (“Braj”) stepped in to mediate.[^20] Navin denied throwing the punch at Ram.
 Another incident took place in December 2006 during which Navin allegedly tried to hit Ram again.
-Kalpana and Braj were again summoned to Singapore to mediate.[\[note: 21\]](#Ftn_21)
+Kalpana and Braj were again summoned to Singapore to mediate.[^21]

 20     This time, the mediation led to a Memorandum of Understanding dated 9 December 2006 being signed by Ram, Mrs Ram and Navin (“the MOU”).
 Mrs Navin was named as a party to the MOU but she did not sign the MOU.
 The reason why she did not sign was in dispute.
 Whether the MOU was intended to be legally binding was also in dispute.
 Under the MOU: